SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 > 2.4.1 Proportion of agricultural area under productive and sustainable agriculture

 This target is interpreted to cover research about
-* increasing the productivity of food production systems (phrase 1)
+* increasing the productivity/yield of food production systems (phrase 1)
 * implementation of resilient food production systems/agricultural practices, including strengthening adaptation and preparedness of food production systems/species to climate change and disasters (phrases 2,3)
 * increasing sustainable food production systems/practices (outside of resilience; phrase 4)
-* how food production systems can improve/maintain soil quality and ecosystems (phrase 5,6)
+* how food production systems can improve/maintain soil quality and ecosystem health (phrase 5,6)

 Increasing productivity of all food production systems (i.e. without reference to sustainable/resilient practices) was not considered relevant in v1.
 However, the SDG indicator metadata clearly classes increased productivity as part of sustainability.
 Thus, it is included now.
 > "Maintaining or improving the output over time relative to the area of land used is an important aspect in  sustainability  for  a  range  of  reasons.  [...].
 In a broader sense, an increase in the level of  land  productivity  enables  higher  production  while  reducing  pressure  on  increasingly  scarce  land  resources,  commonly  linked  to  deforestation  and  associated  losses  of  ecosystem  services  and biodiversity." (<a id="SDGindmetadata">[Statistics Division, 2021b, Indicator 2.4.1](#f9)</a>).